jywu20/Notes/Computer Science/CUDA/gpu-overview.md

 one can naturally think off,
 including those that are semi-empirical and do not actually solve the rendering equation.

-Before 2008, this common ground was the so-called **rasterization pipeline**, that's to say, the vertex-fragment shading pipeline.
+The simplest common ground was the so-called **rasterization pipeline**, that's to say, the vertex-fragment shading pipeline.
-At first the GPU architecture had a one-to-one correspondence with stages in the pipeline.
+Before 2008, the rasterization pipeline was also the hardware reality: the GPU architecture had a one-to-one correspondence with stages in the pipeline.
 People then squeeze physics-based rendering algorithms into this process.
 What could be squeezed into this pipeline turned out to be quite generic (although incredibly hacky tricks were needed),